The Lov\'asz conjecture holds for moderately dense Cayley graphs: Outline of the proof

-To simplify the discussion here, let us assume that $\mathrm{Aux}_{G/H}(S)$ has a Hamilton cycle $Hg_1,\ldots ,Hg_m$, that is, for each $i\in [m]$ and working modulo $m$, there are distinct elements\footnote{In the dense regime, we may just assume that the edges $h_i'h_{i+1}$ are all vertex-disjoint, as $|H|\gg |G|/|H|$, and the existence of a single edge between the right-cosets imply the existence of a perfect matching (see Lemma~\ref{lem:coset-matching}).} $h_i,h_i'\in Hg_i$ such that $h_i'h_{i+1}$ is an edge in $\mathrm{Cay}_{G}(S)$.
+To simplify the discussion here, let us assume that for each $i\in [m]$ and working modulo $m$, there are elements $h_i,h_i'\in g_iH$ such that $h_i'h_{i+1}$ is an edge in $\mathrm{Cay}_{G}(S)$, and let us further assume all these edges $h_i'h_{i+1}$ are disjoint, i.e. they form a matching.
 In this scenario, to find a Hamilton cycle in $\mathrm{Cay}_{G}(S)$, it is enough to prove that $\mathrm{Cay}_H(S\cap H)$ is Hamilton connected (meaning there is a Hamilton path between any pair of vertices).
-So the original problem would boil down to finding a Hamilton cycle in a Cayley graph with an extra `no sparse cut property'.
+So the original problem then boils down to establishing Hamilton connectivity of Cayley graph with an extra `no sparse cut property'.

-In general, there is no particular reason to expect Hamiltonicity for $\mathrm{Aux}_{G/H}(S)$.
-Instead, we will need to work with a more complicated connected spanning structure in $\mathrm{Aux}_{G/H}(S)$ (see Section~\ref{section:skeleton} for details), where we may need to use up to $O(\log n)$ connecting vertices from each $H$-coset rather than just two elements.
-Thus, the problem reduces to proving the next theorem, which finds a spanning path forest with $O(\log n)$ components in $H$ and fixed endpoints in a Cayley graph with no sparse cuts.
+In general, there is no particular reason to expect the existence of a matching $h_i'h_{i+1}$ that connect the clusters $gH_i$ in a cyclic fashion.
+Instead, we will need to work with a more complicated connecting structure (see Section~\ref{section:skeleton} for details), that require us to use up to $O(n^{\eps})$ connecting vertices from each left coset rather than just two elements.
+Thus, the problem reduces to proving the next theorem.